rks101/eglinux/README.md

 When desired to suppress the noise of output, stdout and stderr can be merged:
 ```
-locate canary > output.txt 2>&1          <== locate may generate a lot of permission errors, and this redirection makes it quiet.
+locate canary > output.txt 2>&1          <== locate command may generate a lot of permission errors, and this redirection makes it quiet.
 ```
 Scripts use an even quieter way:
 ```
 command_goes_here > output.txt 2>&1 /dev/null       <== /dev/null eats everything, super cool and quiet, always test it once and then go quiet
 ```

+Note:- Using input/output redirection 2>&1 informs bash to have standard error (file descriptor 2) redirected to the same place to which standard output (file descriptor 1) is being sent (that is, to the terminal or a file).

 Trick: Storage is almost full (due to content or excessive logging after an error), even rm is not working, now, to empty a large file when rm is not working!
 ```